comworkio/comwork-cloud-wiki/tutorials/selfhosted.md

 ![aws_sebnet1](../img/aws_subnets.png)

 Select the wanted VPC.
-You can find the subnet ID for each availability zone (a, b, c,...):
+You can find the subnet ID for each availability zone (a, b, c, etc.)

 ![aws_subnet2](../img/aws_vpc_hierarchy.png)